jcannon04/jcannon04.github.io/102/class01/README.md

 ```
 **syntax highlighting**

-code blocks offer syntax highlighting for many programming languages and other types of code.
-To add syntax highlighting for a code block just write the name of the language after the triple backticks but before the new line
+With some markdown renderers, code blocks offer syntax highlighting for many programming languages and other types of code.
+To add syntax highlighting for a code block just write the name of the language after the triple backticks but before the new line.
+How you specify the language may differ from renderer ot renderer if they support it all.
 ````markdown
 ```javascript
 console.log("hello, world!");